CedricFauth/c-client-flask-server-test/README.md

 Now it's time to send the request. `res = curl_easy_perform(curl);` will perform our request and set res according to the response.
 After that, we can check the result and output corresponding errors with `curl_easy_strerror(res)`.

 Curl will write the response directly to `stdout`, so we don't need to print anything now.
-Most of the time we want to store the output instead of printing it so we need to use other options like [CURLcode curl_easy_setopt(CURL \*handle, CURLOPT_WRITEFUNCTION, write_callback)](https://curl.haxx.se/libcurl/c/CURLOPT_WRITEFUNCTION.html).
+Most of the time we want to store the output instead of printing it so we need to use other options like [CURLOPT_WRITEFUNCTION](https://curl.haxx.se/libcurl/c/CURLOPT_WRITEFUNCTION.html).

 Finally don't forget to free allocated memory:
 ```